 The Company's Corporate Governance Guidelines permit the individual who serves as Chief Executive Officer to serve as Chairman of the Board of Directors.
 In order to ensure that independent directors continue to play a leading role in our governance, however, the Board of Directors established the position of a Lead Independent Director in our Corporate Governance Guidelines.
-Mr. Foster currently serves as our Lead Independent Director.
-The Board of Directors will elect a new Lead Independent Director upon the retirement of Mr. Foster.
+Mr. E. Moore currently serves as our Lead Independent Director.
 The Lead Independent Director is elected by the independent directors and ensures that (i) the Board of Directors operates independently of management and (ii) directors and shareholders have an independent leadership contact.
 The Lead Independent Director, who must satisfy our independence standards, is responsible for presiding over the executive sessions of the independent directors and performing such other duties as may be delegated to the position by the Board of Directors.
 The Lead Independent Director also has the following additional roles and responsibilities:

-- chair Board of Directors meetings when the Chairman of the Board of Directors is not present or when there is a potential conflict of interest; - call meetings and set agendas for executive sessions of the independent directors; - preside over meetings of the independent Board members and, as appropriate, provide prompt feedback to the Chief Executive Officer and Chairman; - serve as a liaison between the independent directors and the Chief Executive Officer and Chairman of the Board of Directors and senior management to report or raise matters; - serve as a "sounding board" and mentor to the Chief Executive Officer and Chairman of the Board of Directors; and - perform such other duties and responsibilities as may be delegated to the Lead Independent Director by the Board of Directors from time to time.
+- chair Board of Directors meetings when the Chairman of the Board of Directors is not present or when there is a potential conflict of interest; - call meetings and set agendas for executive sessions of the independent directors; - preside over meetings of the independent Board members and, as appropriate, provide prompt feedback to the Chief Executive Officer and Chairman of the Board of Directors; - serve as a liaison between the independent directors and the Chief Executive Officer and Chairman of the Board of Directors and senior management to report or raise matters; - serve as a "sounding board" and mentor to the Chief Executive Officer and Chairman of the Board of Directors; and - perform such other duties and responsibilities as may be delegated to the Lead Independent Director by the Board of Directors from time to time.